auejin/JupilLabs/README.md

 # JupilLabs
 This project receives data from [Pupil Labs](https://pupil-labs.com/) with [ZeroMQ](http://zeromq.org/) and [Message Pack](https://msgpack.org/).
-This project is fully implemented with Processing, but can be used as a Java-binding to receive Pupil Labs data.
+This project is fully implemented with Processing, but can be used in any java projects to receive Pupil Labs data as JSON Objects.